wso2/docs-is/en/docs/develop/apis/manage-permissions-with-apis.md

 <table>
   <tr>
     <th>Description</th>
-    <td>This operation retrieves the list of UI resources in the specified root patch for which the user has authorization.</td>
+    <td>This operation retrieves the list of UI resources in the specified root path for which the user has authorization.</td>
   </tr>
   <tr>
     <th>Input Parameters</th>